 Compulsive eating can also lead to obesity.
-People who are obese are at increased risk of a whole range of health issues, including high blood pressure, heart disease, type 2 diabetes, degenerative arthritis, and stroke.
+People who are obese are at of a whole range of health issues, including high blood pressure, heart disease, type 2 diabetes, degenerative arthritis, and stroke.

 Again, talking to your doctor about your overeating is a great first step in making healthy, lasting changes to your lifestyle.